Description

 Upload transactions for the custom bank

-To start, click the "Upload" button and choose the downloaded bank transaction file to be uploaded:
+To start, click the "Upload" button and choose the downloaded bank transaction file to be uploaded, along with the Bank Account this will be uploaded to.
+Then follow the header mapping process:

 File restriction details: